shrapk2/hashicorp-vault-pki-issuer/README.md

 3. Service account with proper permissions restrictions to only issue certificates
 4. Python3 installed on the executing system

+### Python Dependencies

+- pyopenssl
+- argparse
+- requests
+- json
+- urllib3
+- os
+- socket
+- ssl
+- datetime

-### Installing
+## Installing

 Simply `git clone` the Python executable and go crazy.
 Or just download the `vault-pki-issuer.py` script, no clone required.

 ## Examples